tcoulter/jockeyjs/README.md

 Sending events from iOS to Javascript
 -------------------------------------
 JockeyJS allows you to not only send events to the JavaScript application, but you can also receive a callback in the form of a block when all JavaScript listeners have finished executing.
-There are two methods avaiable:
+There are two methods available:

 ```objective-c
 // Send an event to Javascript, passing a payload.